Vesylum/dark-souls-minimal-cheat-sheet/README.md

 ## Exporting and Importing Progress

 The site stores your checklist data in the browser.
-Click **Export Progress** to copy it as a JSON string.
-Use **Import Progress** to paste that string into another browser or after clearing your storage to restore your progress.
+Click **Export Progress** to download it as a JSON file.
+Use **Import Progress** and choose that file to restore your progress after clearing your storage or on another browser.

 ## Service Worker Cache